JuliaDataScience/JuliaDataScience/contents/why_julia.md

 )
 ```

-The final step is to define two new functions that will behave differently depending on which derived type of `Researcher` are the first or second argument:
+The final step is to define two new functions that will behave differently depending on which derived `struct` of `Researcher` are the first or second argument:

 ```jl
 sco(